Risk Management and Countermeasures

 (1)Changes in the environment surrounding the energy industry

-This consolidated fiscal year, the business environment surrounding the Group in the domestic energy industry is changing significantly, including approval of the 6th Basic Energy Plan for achieving carbon neutrality by 2050 by the Japanese cabinet in October 2021.
-In addition, the price of crude oil and propane contract prices had been high from the beginning of the year, and with increased concern over a supply shortage arising from the manifestation of geopolitical risks, such as the war in Ukraine, prices trended at their highest levels since 2014.
-On the other hand, domestic demand for oil and gas continues to fall overall due to the progression of birthrate decline and population aging, the spread of energy-saving devices, lifestyle changes, and other such factors.
+In FY2023, the business environment surrounding the Group in the domestic energy industry has changed significantly, including approval of the 6th Basic Energy Plan for achieving carbon neutrality by 2050 by the Japanese cabinet in October 2021.
+The price of crude oil and propane contract prices, which affect the purchase prices in our mainstay area of petroleum and LP gas, temporarily surged due to the extension of coordinated production cuts by major oil-producing countries.
+However, overall they remained low when compared to the previous fiscal year due to the slackening of supply and demand due to such factors as global warming and economic slowdown in China.
+On the other hand, domestic demand for oil and gas continues to fall overall due to the population decline resulting from the declining birthrate, the spread of energy-saving devices, lifestyle changes, and other such factors.

 In the oil and gas industry, the price of crude oil is significantly affected by OPEC-plus production volumes and the situation in the Middle East on the supply side and by the economic situation in the United States, China, India, and other major consumer countries on the demand side.
 In addition, increased environmental awareness and public and private sector initiatives to bring about a decarbonized society in Japan are expected to result in a greater focus on conserving energy.
 These fluctuations in crude oil prices and changes in the domestic market and energy environment could have a significant impact on the Group's performance, etc.